 2. Secondary

-Applicants in a metropolitan area may receive one point for each additional qualifying amenity listed.
-Applicants in a rural area that don’t have qualifying amenities within three miles may receive ½ a point for qualifying amenity listed that are more than three miles and less than 15 miles from the site.
+Unless otherwise indicated in the listing of secondary amenities below, applicants may receive one point for each additional qualifying amenity located within 3 miles driving distance of the project site.
+Applicants in counties defined as Rural under QAP Section III(C)(2) may receive ½ a point for each qualifying amenity that is more than three miles and less than 20 miles from the site.

-Applicants must submit a PDF file of the Google Map driving distances to Secondary establishments.
-The amenity must be a separate, distinct establishment from the primary amenities based on the miles listed below:
+Applicants must submit a PDF file of the Google Map driving distances to Secondary establishments submitted for scoring and indicate the type of amenity that is being submitted.
+The amenity must be a separate, distinct establishment from the establishments submitted for primary amenities.
+A single establishment cannot be awarded more than one point under secondary amenities.
+Only one point may be earned per a listed secondary establishment type.

-Metro – within 3 miles;

-Rural – within 3 and/or 15 miles

-A maximum of 15 points may be awarded for Secondary establishments.
+A maximum of 10 points total may be awarded for Secondary amenities.

-RETAIL & RESTAURANTS:

-National big box general merchandise store, typically with a minimum of 50,000 square feet of floor space (i.e., Wal-Mart, Target, Costco, Sam’s Club) (1 point);
+QUALIFYING SECONDARY AMENITIES:

 Retail/clothing/department store (full range of clothing/household items) (1 point);

-Supermarkets and grocery stores with meat, dairy, and produce (high-end specialty stores and convenience stores not eligible) (1 point);

-Restaurants (1 point).
+Restaurants (1 point);

-MEDICAL CARE:

-Hospital (outpatient centers or emergency care facilities not eligible) (1 point);
+Hospital (outpatient centers or emergency care facilities are eligible) (1 point);

 Medical care provider (i.e., clinic, physician/dental office) (1 point);

-Pharmacy (1 point).

-EDUCATION & CHILD CARE:

 Childcare service licensed in Kansas (1 point);

-Institution that is part of the Technical or College System of Kansas (1 point);

-Elementary school (1 point);
+A not-for-profit post-secondary educational institution including technical schools, community or junior colleges, colleges, and universities.
+(1 point);

-Middle school (1 point);
+Public elementary, middle, junior high, or high school (1 point);

-High school (1 point).

-COMMUNITY ASSETS:

-Traditional town square which includes an operational anchor institution (i.e., county courthouse, city hall) and which serves as a hub for both commercial activity and community events (only applicable to Rural properties) (1 point);
+Traditional town square which includes an operational anchor institution (i.e., county courthouse, city hall) and which serves as a hub for both commercial activity and community events (only applicable to properties in Rural Counties as defined in QAP Section III(C)(2) (1 point);

-Community or recreational center (i.e., YMCA, Boys & Girls Club, public pool, public gymnasium, senior community, or multipurpose facility) (1 point);
+Community or publicly accessible not-for-profit recreational center (i.e., YMCA, Boys & Girls Club, public pool, public gymnasium, senior community, or multipurpose facility) (1 point);

-Public park owned and maintained by a local government containing, at a minimum, playground equipment and/or walking/bike trails, and listed on a map or website (1 point);
+Public park owned and maintained by a unit of government containing, at a minimum, playground equipment and/or walking/bike trails, and listed on a map or website (1 point);

 Public library (1 point);